yyq2012/gitskills/readme.txt

-why i can't do somanything??
+why i can't t do s omanything?? so i need to learn.